Football is more thanclubs and agents.

 Those who play

-Pro players · Women players · Young talents · Amateurs · Futsal
+Pro players · Women's football players · Young talents · Amateurs · Futsal

 More control, less ambiguity.